Skip to Main Content

 Permission should be sought from the source/author of a personal communication if you wish to include quotes in your text.

-Details to include when referencing in text are:
+Details to include when citing in text are:

 • date of the communication;